henrypinkard/VisualInformationTheory/figures/README.md

-All fgures are licensed under a CC BY 4.0 license
+All figures are licensed under a CC BY 4.0 license